enpage/enpage/docs/guides/templates/multipages.md

 However, you can create a multi-pages-like experience by using multiple `<section>` elements in your `index.html` file, each of them representing a different page.
 This opens up the possibility to create a more complex websites with (simulated) multiple pages.

-You can specify page transitions animations easily by using specific data-attributes on the `<section>` elements.
+You can specify page transitions animations easily by using specific `ep-*` attributes on the `<section>` elements.
 Animations can then be customized in the Enpage Editor by the site owner.

 ## Example